CONTACT THE VAULT MASTER

 As I showed my new site around and got a bit of constructive criticism, I began the long quest to build a website worth visiting.
 First thing was first though….
 I needed to change that title.
 How I got around to naming my site The B-Movie Film Vault, I’ll never recall, but it’s what I ran with at the age of 17, and I thought it rolled off the tongue nicely.
 (Years later, I catch a bit o’ flack from some of my friends because they think it’s “redundant.”)

 Originally we were just a loose conglomeration of sites that did themed roundtables, but we eventually grew into a more tightly-knit group and worked together to create a webzine that catered to independent cinema, while still focusing on cult, exploitation, and b-films as well.
-That webzine was Rogue Cinema and it is still going strong today!
+That webzine was (the new defunct) Rogue Cinema!

 I eventually left Rogue Cinema behind, and threw myself back into working on the Vault.
 Why’d I leave?
-Well, mainly because I was so busy working on Rogue Cinema reviews and articles every month, that The B-Movie Film Vault was beginning to fall apart.
+Well, I was starting to experience some burn-out from generating so much content at Rogue Cinema on a monthly basis, plus The B-Movie Film Vault was beginning to fall apart.
 The site that I built from scratch was suffering, and truthfully, I missed working on it.

 At this point in the timeline (early 2006) I had remodeled much of the site (which would remain unchanged for roughly seven years!), added more content, and witnessed a huge upswing in traffic.
 So huge that my free Geocities site would shut down a few times a day because I wasn’t paying for “premium service.”